ThomasOtt314/ee-tools/README.md

 + Generate annual summary figures and tables

 ## Requirements
-See the dependencies section below for additional details on the Python specific requirements needed to run the ee-tools.
+See the [Dependencies](## Dependencies) section below for additional details on the Python specific requirements needed to run the ee-tools.

 #### Earth Engine
 To run the ee-tools you must have an Earth Engine account.